ETS-Android5/HungryWheels/README.md

 # HungryWheels

-is an android based application developed using Android Studio and the motive of creating this application was to develop an android based food ordering system.
+This is an android based food ordering application

+Designed the application in Balsamiq mockups and developed the code.

+tech stack used in developing this application are Java and Firebase database.